pdhbo/ximilar-client/README.md

 ##  Usage

 First you need to obtain your api token for communication with vize rest endpoints.
-You can obtain the token from the vize.ai administration page.
-After you obtain the token the usage is quite straightforward.
-First import this package and create the rest client.
+You can obtain the token from the [Vize.ai option](https://app.vize.ximilar.com/options) page.
+After you obtain the token, the usage is quite straightforward.
+First, import this package and create the rest client.

 ```python
 from vize.api import VizeRestClient, Task, Image, Label